skillmaker26/LPG-Gas-Leakage-Detection-and-Control-System/connection.md

-complete wiring table with Arduino pin numbers, connected components, and their functions for LPG Gas Leakage Detection and Control System .
+Complete wiring table with Arduino pin numbers, connected components, and their functions for LPG Gas Leakage Detection and Control System .
 ---

 ### 🔌 **1.
 MQ-6 Gas Sensor**